 - ePortfolios – An ePortfolio is an electronically stored collection of student experiences, achievements and artefacts and/or reflections on learning.
 At Federation University, we use the MAHARA ePortfolio program.

 - Video – Video is the creation of visual or audiovisual media that in the context of online and blended learning can be used for the delivery of content, engagement, instruction and assessment.
 This medium can be used within ALL of the tools explored above - uploaded as quiz question, a link on an ePortfolio page, created for a Wiki or Workshop activity and submitted as an Assignment link.

-- Contact your School’s Associate Dean of Teaching Quality or Learning Designer to organise a group workshop for your teaching peers to upskill in the use of learning technologies of your choice to support your assessment practices.
+- Contact your Director, Learning and Teaching or Learning Designer to organise a group workshop for your teaching peers to upskill in the use of learning technologies of your choice to support your assessment practices.

-- Contact your School CLIPP Learning Designer to discuss the best learning technology to support your assessment needs.
+- Contact your Learning Designer via the CAD job portal to discuss the best learning technology to support your assessment needs.